 You might think any massage will do the trick, but that’s not the case.
 Different types of headaches respond to different techniques.
 A gentle, relaxing Swedish massage might be perfect for a stress-induced tension headache, but a migraine might benefit more from targeted trigger point therapy.
 An experienced therapist will use specific methods, like a deep tissue massage, to address the unique muscle patterns contributing to your pain.
 The key is working with a professional who can assess your specific needs and customize the session, ensuring you get the right kind of relief for your type of headache.

-Myth: One Massage Is Enough
+Myth: One Session Is All You Need

 While you’ll likely feel amazing after just one session, lasting relief from chronic headaches often requires consistency.
 The benefits of massage are cumulative.
 One study on chronic tension headaches found that the positive effects, like having fewer headaches, began within the first week of regular treatment and continued as long as the therapy did.
 Building a sustainable treatment plan is the most effective path forward.
 Our team of highly experienced therapists can work with you to determine the right frequency to manage your symptoms and help you maintain the progress you make, session after session.